OmnisCorp/OmnisCorpWebsite/README.md

 [A Minecraft mod that removes phantoms from the game - Forge 1.16.5](https://github.com/GamingBurber/NoMorePhantomsMod) coded in Java and mcfunction.

-PS: It doesn't remove them from the game, just them off.
+PS: It doesn't remove them from the game, just turns spawning off.

 ### Site Still In Development